 - Ollie donates 1% of their revenue to rescue organizations

-The following pricing is based on the profile of a mixed-breed neutered male, 8 years old, 22 pounds, healthy size, moderate activity level and no allergies.
+The following price* is based on the profile of a mixed-breed male, 1 years old, 38 pounds, healthy size, neutered, no health problems, or allergies.

 - Free shipping